arthuranteater/ga-react-redux-charts/README.md

 - ```npm start```

-OR use mock json-server on client
+OR use mock json-server on client:

 - update assetAPI as specified in file